 The cake can be a little messy to cut into, since there is a mount of whipped cream inside, but its one of the best cakes I have had so far.
-The fondant is just for giving it an elegant look, it just ended up being peeled off before eating the cake :D. I couldn’t take stepwise pictures of the cake, so I suggest either watching a video online or checking out step by step pictures before starting this venture.
+I couldn’t take stepwise pictures of the cake, so I suggest either watching a video online or checking out step by step pictures before starting this venture.

 If you choose an eggless sponge cake and go with the ready made Indian custard powder, you can have your eggless version.